 - Ensure your dog does not bite, injure, chase, threaten, or disturb anyone.

-Procure your dog ethically and from a credible source
+Procure your pet ethically and from a credible source

 The City licenses dog, cat and rabbit breeders in Kingston.
-If you are purchasing a pet from a breeder, make sure to ask to see their license.
-This will protect you and your family and ensures your breeder follows all the appropriate City by-laws.
+If you are purchasing a pet from a breeder, make sure to ask to see their licence.
+This will protect you and your family and ensures your breeder follows all the appropriate City bylaws.